Edlington: St Peter's Parish Church

 St Peter's Church dates from the late 12th century, when the Norman style was becoming transitional, and it is considered a masterpiece of curious Norman carvings, and has a chancel arch decorated with several rows of chevrons.
-The upper stage of the tower and the north chapel are perpendicular.
+The upper stage of the tower and the north chapel are Perpendicular.
 A Norman corbel table runs along the south exterior wall, with a variety of carved figures depicting grotesque beasts and human heads.
 There is a similar corbel table with carved figures inside the church, between the aisle and nave.
 The interior has 17th-century brasses, and pillars with "basket and leaf" decoration.
 There is a 15th-century screen, examples of Jacobean woodwork, and a font dated 1599.

 This church was declared redundant in 1962 when its parish was united with that of New Edlington, creating the new title of Old Edlington Church.
 After suffering years of uncertainty and vandalism, this building was the first church to be vested in the Churches Conservation Trust, then known as the Redundant Churches Fund, in 1971.
 In that year, the church was virtually in ruins and was extensively restored.

 St. John the Baptist Church

 St. John the Baptist, Parish Church in Edlington is an Anglican Church, in the Diocese of Sheffield which forms part of the Church of England.
 The church is located at the junction of Main Avenue and St John's Road.

-The church is currently working on a restoration project to restore the church to its former glory, when it was originally opened shortly after the opening of Yorkshire Main Colliery in the 1920s.
+The church is currently working on a restoration project to restore the church to its former glory, from when it was originally opened shortly after the opening of Yorkshire Main Colliery in the 1920s.